Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/Telemetry.md

 <!-- markdownlint-restore -->

-Microsoft can identify the deployments of the Azure Resource Manager and Bicep templates with the deployed Azure resources.
-Microsoft can correlate these resources used to support the deployments.
-Microsoft collects this information to provide the best experiences with their products and to operate their business.
-The telemetry is collected through [customer usage attribution](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution).
-The data is collected and governed by Microsoft's privacy policies, located at the [trust center](https://www.microsoft.com/trustcenter).
+Microsoft can identify deployments of Azure Resource Manager and Bicep templates by correlating them with the deployed Azure resources.
+This telemetry data helps Microsoft enhance product experiences and manage their services effectively.
+The telemetry is collected via [customer usage attribution](https://docs.microsoft.com/azure/marketplace/azure-partner-customer-usage-attribution) and is governed by Microsoft's privacy policies, which can be found at the [Microsoft Trust Center](https://www.microsoft.com/trustcenter).

-To disable this tracking, we have included a parameter called `telemetryOptOut` to the deployment template in this repo with a simple boolean flag.
-The default value `No` which **does not** disable the telemetry.
-If you would like to disable this tracking, then simply set this value to `Yes` and this module will not be included in deployments and **therefore disables** the telemetry tracking.
+To disable telemetry tracking, a parameter named `telemetryOptOut` has been added to the deployment template in this repository.
+This parameter uses a boolean flag, with the default value set to `No`, which means telemetry tracking is **enabled**.
+To disable telemetry tracking, change the value to `Yes`.
+This will exclude the module from deployments, effectively **disabling** telemetry tracking.

-If you are happy with leaving telemetry tracking enabled, no changes are required.
+To keep telemetry tracking enabled, no modifications are necessary.

-For example, in the alzArm.json file, you will see the following:
+For instance, in the `alzArm.json` file, you will find the following configuration:

 ```json
 "telemetryOptOut": {